 If you need to have someone with you to support you, you can bring one adult from your household.

 If you need to bring someone who is not from your household, or you also need support from an interpreter or support worker please contact us.
-This is so they can make sure there is enough space to socially distance during your assessment.

 Please do not bring children with you to your assessment.
 If you have children and cannot make childcare arrangements, please contact us straight away using the contact details in your appointment letter so they can discuss the best way to carry out your assessment.